The Secret Agent's Guide to Dominating Business Intelligence

 So how do you level up your analysis game?
 Here are some advanced techniques:

 Remember, analysis is where the magic happens.
 It’s where you transform a collection of facts into a coherent story about your market.
+But in the end, even the best analysis is useless if it doesn’t reach the right people at the right time.

 The Messenger: Dissemination

-Picture this: You’ve just uncovered a game-changing piece of intelligence.
+Imagine this: You’ve just uncovered a game-changing piece of intelligence.
 But if it doesn’t reach the right people at the right time in the right format, it might as well be a state secret.

 Chapter 2: Beyond the Cycle - Advanced Techniques for the Modern Intelligence Officer